 The research on fish oil has been mixed.
 Some small studies have found that fish oil supplementation may prevent or lessen the severity of migraine attacks, while other studies have found no benefit.
 Further research is needed to determine if there is any benefit on migraine.
 However, fish oil has been proven to be beneficial for heart health.

-Sources of fish oil
+Side effects of fish oil

 - Upset stomach

-Who should not take Fish oil
+Who should not take fish oil?

-People who are allergic to fish or seafood, may also be allergic to Fish Oil.
+People who are allergic to fish or seafood, may also be allergic to fish oil.